gmx-io/gmx-synthetics/README.md

 - For L2s with sequencers, there is no contract validation to check if the L2 sequencer is active, oracle keepers should stop signing prices if no blocks are being created by the sequencer, if the sequencer resumes regular operation, the oracle keepers should sign prices for the latest blocks using the latest fetched prices

+- In case an L2 sequencer is down, it may prevent deposits into positions to prevent liquidations

 - For transactions that can be executed entirely using on-chain price feeds, it may be possible to take advantage of stale pricing due to price latency or the chain being down, usage of on-chain price feeds should be temporary and low latency feeds should be used instead once all tokens are supported

 - Orders may be prevented from execution by a malicious user intentionally causing a market to be unbalanced resulting in a high price impact, this should be costly and difficult to benefit from